-Revenues from the sale of advertising airtime and space on the Corporation's websites are recognized when the advertisement airs or is displayed online.
+Revenues from the sale of advertising airtime and space on the Corporation's websites and mobile apps are recognized when the advertisement airs or is displayed online.
 Revenues from the sale of advertising space in magazines are recognized when the advertisement is published, i.e. at the magazine publication date.